ochorocho/surfcamp-extensions-2025/README.md

 This project will combine all projects created during the TYPO3 SurfCamp 2025

-> [!NOTE]
-> This is currently in a experimental state!
-> Once the extensions are extracted from the project repository
-> into a dedicated repository for the extension it can and
-> hopefully will be installed and configured
->

 ## Credentials

 - Backend: <code-space-url or see PORTS in terminal>/typo3